Yan2u/learn_a2a/README.md

 - User Agent: Call agents above to deal with user inputs.
 Both `text+image` and `audio+image` forms are accepted.

 For details, see `image_description/README.md`.

+#### network-simulator

+A simple simulated-network for multiple users and multiple agents.
+Still under development.